manos/s3-monitor-old-files/README.md

 Given these objects in a bucket: a, a/dir/1, a/dir/2, b/zot, b/bzzt, foo/bar/baz/123
 This is the output, if they are all older than max-age:

+	There are 6 files more than 24 hours old in s3://foo.
+	The breakdown:
     { '.': 1,
       'a/dir': 2,
       'b': 2,